Category Archives: Michael Stuhlbarg

 Call Me By Your Name (2017)

 As the release of 2017 movies slowly (and mercifully) comes to an end, each review provides an opportunity to reflect deeper and deeper on the year that was.
 I’ve mentioned a few times in recent reviews that 2017 has, by far, been the worst year for movies since the inception of this blog back in 2010.
-There are movies that very may finish on my end of year Top 5 that wouldn’t even come close to finishing in my Top 10 in any other year.
-Unfortunately, for this review, Luca Guadagnino’s (A Bigger Splash, I Am Love) Call Me By Your Name did not benefit from a week 2017.
-While this movie has done very well with the critics and likely will earn multiple Oscar nominations, including for Best Picture, Best Actor (Timothée Chalamet – Lady Bird, Interstellar), Best Adapted Screenplay as well as potential nominations for Best Supporting Actor (Armie Hammer – Nocturnal Animals, The Birth of a Nation) and Michael Stuhlbarg (The Shape of Water, Arrival), Best Original Song, and others, it still didn’t captivate me in the way I expected it to.
-For those expecting this to be the greatest movie about gay love since Brokeback Mountain, you may be disappointed.
+Some movies may finish at the end of my year Top 5, but they wouldn’t even come close to finishing in my Top 10 in any other year.
+Unfortunately, for this review, Luca Guadagnino’s (A Bigger Splash, I Am LoveCall Me By Your Name did not benefit from a weak 2017.
+This movie has done very well with the critics and likely will earn multiple Oscar nominations, including for Best Picture, Best Actor (Timothée Chalamet – Lady BirdInterstellar), Best Adapted Screenplay, as well as potential nominations for Best Supporting Actor (Armie Hammer – Nocturnal AnimalsThe Birth of a Nation) and Michael Stuhlbarg (The Shape of WaterArrival), Best Original Song, and others, it still didn’t captivate me in the way I expected it to.
+For those expecting this to be the most excellent movie about gay love since Brokeback Mountain, you may be disappointed.
 Brokeback Mountain is an A+ movie.
-Guadagnino’s (A Bigger Splash, I Am Love) Call Me By Your Name is a B at best.
-Continue reading Call Me By Your Name (2017)
+Guadagnino’s (A Bigger Splash, I Am LoveCall Me By Your Name is a B at best.

 The Shape of Water (2017)

-Guillermo del Toro (Pan’s Labyrinth, Crimson Peak) adult fairytale The Shape of Water is a movie we’ve seen so many different times in so many different forms that it’s a wonder that we’d even be willing to see it again.
-Starcrossed lovers find themselves in a forbidden love situation while fighting off some catastrophe, or at least societal pressures.
-Think Titanic, a nearly perfect movie that showcased this is in a way that will never be forgotten by any who watches it.
-So how does del Toro pull off this story in a completely original yet equally compelling way?
-Well, he does it in a way that only del Toro can do.
-And in doing so, he creates both the most unparalleled and also (with no disrespect to Call Me By Your Name) the most romantic movie of 2017.
+Guillermo del Toro’s (Nightmare Alley, Crimson Peak) adult fairytale The Shape of Water is a movie we’ve seen so many different times in so many different forms that it’s a wonder that we’d even be willing to see it again.
+Starcrossed lovers find themselves in a forbidden love situation while fighting off some catastrophe or at least societal pressures.
+Think Titanic, a nearly perfect movie showcasing this, will always be remembered by everyone who watches it.
+So, how does del Toro pull off this story in a wholly original yet equally compelling way?
+He does it in a way that only del Toro can do.
+And in doing so, he creates the most unparalleled and (with no disrespect to Call Me By Your Name) the most romantic movie of 2017.
 This movie certainly is not for everyone.
 If Thor: Ragnarok or Justice League is more your thing, then I’m not even sure I’d consider The Shape of Water.
-This is the ultimate independent movie, and if you go into this movie with the mindset that you’ll be able to enjoy the ride and not have to think, you’ll be in for a long two hours.
-In a year where the movies have been the worse they’ve been since I began my blog in 2010, the uniqueness of the movies (rather than the quality of them) has really defined this year.
+It is the ultimate independent movie, and if you go into this movie with the mindset that you’ll be able to enjoy the ride and not have to think, you’ll be in for two long hours.
+In a year where the movies have been the worst since I began my blog in 2010, the uniqueness of the films (rather than their quality) has defined this year.

 Continue reading The Shape of Water (2017)